Figure “8” track plan

 Worth mentioning: This 3 x 6 N gauge track plan needs no ramps for the bridges.
 All tracks are at level 0.
 Instead, we lower the terrain in these areas by sawing out the baseboard.

 There is another bridge that runs over the tracks.
 But this is a road bridge.
 It’s only meant to spice up the scene.
+Roads often disappear in tunnels on this hilly layout.

 The station offers space for three long model trains, some of which are hidden behind the backdrop.
 A few sidings for freight wagons complete the scenery.